1. Narrative 2. Crypto-Tribalism 3. WAGMI (adoption)

 Since the merger with TAIKAI will bring significant web2 players into Bepro Network’s suite of technologies, it is imperative that we redefine the narrative around Bepro to avoid jargon and to avoid the results of our own assumptions.

-We have to start from the basic axioms that:
+We have to start with the basic axioms:

 Perhaps.
 But it does lead me to my next point about a very real and persistent phenomenon in crypto, which is Crypto-Tribalism.

 Crypto-Tribalism is the phenomenon of “us vs. them” mentalities that crypto-communities create, given a project’s community’s place among the other competitors and non-competitors in the market.